-Any student who wishes to be a member of an ensemble in 2023 is asked to fill in the CCMP 2023 - Year 7 Google Form
+Any student who wishes to be a member of an ensemble in 2025 is asked to fill in the HGHS Co-Curricular Music Program Registration Form

-Wind Ensemble, String Orchestra, Jazz Band, Concert Band and Symphonic Band all require an audition for entry.
-If you are interested in auditioning for one of the ensemble, you can sign up for an audition to be held on Orientation Day or you can make a video recording of yourself playing.
+Minerva Orchestra, String Orchestra, Jazz Band, Concert Band and Symphonic Band all require an audition for entry.
+If you are interested in auditioning for one of these ensembles you will need to make a video recording of yourself playing.

-Students auditioning for Wind Ensemble need to prepare a 1 minute excerpt of any piece of music that demonstrates your ability as a player.
-In addition, students auditioning for String Orchestra, Jazz Band, Concert Band and Symphonic Band will need to prepare an excerpt from an ensemble piece which is provided on the Google Classroom.
+Students auditioning for Minerva Orchestra need to prepare a 1 minute excerpt of any piece of music that demonstrates their ability as a player.
+Students auditioning for String Orchestra, Jazz Band, Concert Band and Symphonic Band will need to prepare an excerpt from an ensemble piece which is provided on the Google Classroom.

 A Google Classroom has been set up for you to join which contains the excerpts to prepare and is also where you should post your video if making one.
 You can access the Google Classroom through the Department of Education student portal.
-You will need to join using the link or the class code: ru4rwpn.
+You will need to join using the Google classroom link Class code: ohaxvat

-If you are not currently enrolled at a Department of Education school or do not know how to access your Student Portal, please email lara.sholl@det.nsw.edu.au for assistance.
+If you are not currently enrolled at a Department of Education school or do not know how to access your Student Portal, please email ccmphornsbygirls@gmail.com